BitlyTwiser/Stalker2Mods/README.md

 No need to perform DRM removal steps using Steamless etc.. this will work without perform such actions.

 # Base64 Encode the key and setup crypto.json
-1. Using the included Python script, Input the key and copy the resulting base64 encoded key.
+1. Using the included Python script to get the Base64 encoded key for the crypto file.
+Input the key you got from AESDumpster into the python script.
+After running the script, copy the resulting base64 encoded key.
 2. Add ther resulting decoded key into the Crypto.json file in the "Key" section.
 (You will see <YourKeyHere> within the file )

 # Unpack Data